Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 Ventilator-associated barotrauma often decreases already compromised lung function.
 In addition, it may alter chest radiographic appearances.

-As mentioned above, early-onset HAP/VAP pneumonia (ie, hospital onset of CAP) expectedly has a better prognosis than late-onset nosocomial pneumonia because the latter tends to be associated with multidrug-resistant (MDR) organisms.[11, 12, 13, 14, 15]
+As mentioned above, early-onset HAP/VAP pneumonia (ie, hospital-onset of CAP) expectedly has a better prognosis than late onset nosocomial pneumonia because the latter tends to be associated with multidrug-resistant (MOR) organisms.[18, 19, 20, 21, 22]

 Patient Prognosis

-In HAP/ventilator-associated pneumonia (VAP), outcomes usually depend on risk factors/comorbidities rather than on the initial empiric therapy.[16, 17, 18]
+In HAP/ventilator-associated pneumonia (VAP), outcomes usually depend on risk factors/comorbidities, on preexisting underlying cardiopulmonary function, and host defenses.[9, 12]

 Differential Diagnoses of Nosocomial Pneumonia